 Castle Staubenfest

 The Castle Staubenfest can be found in a remote part of the Tumbling Rocks.
-It is the domain of a peculiar creature, presumably a dust mephit with an attitude, calling himself Count von Stauben.
-His castle is made of dust and sand, constantly collapsing as chunks are taken out by tumbling rocks that score direct hits, constantly rebuilt by an army of indentured sandlings and dust devils—but it is a hopeless struggle against the nature of the plane.
+It is the domain of a peculiar creature, a dust mephit with an attitude, calling himself Count von Stauben.
+His castle is made, predictably, of dust and sand, which is constantly collapsing as chunks are taken out by tumbling rocks that score direct hits.
+But it’s also being constantly rebuilt by an army of indentured sandlings and dust devils—a hopeless struggle against the nature of the plane.

 The Count suffers from great emotional fluctuations, between euphoria and gloomy depression.
 Depending on his current mental state, he might be friendly (though arrogant) towards visitors, or harass them with nonsense, or just ignore them.
 Asked who he is, he might answer like this: